The Sai Kung Peninsula is renowned for its scenic beauty. Situated at the east coast of the Sai Kung Peninsula, Tai Long Wan is headed by

 Sai Wan, for a refreshment - and perhaps another quick swim - before tackling the last incline of the day.

 The walk involves only 3 small hills in total, but the last one can feel somewhat zapping.
-However, it IS the last one and there will be a minibus
+However, it IS the last one and there will be a taxi

 |by Hansen's Events